Search: Advanced search

 Dogs can also bark due to fear.
 They may be afraid of people coming near their territory or fearful of noises. particularly at night which may stimulate anxieties.
 Dogs can also be fearful of fireworks, thunderstorms and lawnmowers etc

 It is natural for your dog to want to warn you about potential intruders.
 Your dog may not be able to distinguish between welcome visitors, people strolling past your home and intruders.
 Try and use predictable passers-by such as the postman to change your dog’s association from territory protection to a positive experience.
-Try and preempt the postman’s arrival and offer your dog a delicious treat or favourite toy.
+Try and pre-empt the postman’s arrival and offer your dog a delicious treat or favourite toy.
 Only reward your dog when he/she is calm and not barking.
 With time your dog may begin to associate a person passing the house with something good rather than someone to protect you from.

 Dogs can bark when trying to call out to their human owner or when bored through being left alone for long periods of time or having nothing to do while its humans are at work/away from the home.

 You can modify attention seeking barking by ignoring unwanted behaviour and rewarding good behaviour.
-When your dog barks for attention he must be completely ignored – avoid eye contact, even leave the room.
+When your dog barks for attention he should be completely ignored – avoid eye contact, even leave the room.
 Praise and pat your dog when he is calm and quiet so he realises that this is the behaviour required to secure your attention.
 You can also give your dog a food treat when he/she is calm and not barking.
 This rewards good behaviour and does not reinforce 'unwanted' behaviour.

-Anti-barking collars constitute a form of punishment and are an unreliable remedy – they do not address the cause of the problem and are easy to abuse.
+Never try and modify your dog’s behaviour by punishing him.
+Anti-barking collars constitute a form of punishment and are unreliable – they do not address the underlying cause of the problem and are easy to abuse.
 Your dog will be punished for every bark, some of which will be appropriate, and he will not learn an alternative, acceptable behaviour.